 During a crisis, the role of media monitoring becomes even more crucial.
 Once the volcano erupts, you want to be the first one to know where the lava is going to spread to.
-Which is why your media monitoring tool should have a solid real time alerts and updates system.
+This is why your media monitoring tool should have a solid real-time alerts and updates system.

 Media monitoring will help you catch complaints made by your customers and react to the problems before they escalate beyond the point of no return.
 Moreover, a media monitoring tool will monitor the sentiment.
 That will help you assess the severity of the crisis and act accordingly.